The remote islands of Tokelau, Penrhyn, and Pitcairn.

 A worthwhile experience

-If you are planning to visit any of these remote destinations, it is essential to reiterate the importance of planning ahead and giving yourself enough time for each destination to fully embrace and enjoy the experience.
+If you are planning to visit any of these remote destinations, it is essential to emphasise the importance of planning ahead and giving yourself enough time for each destination to fully embrace and enjoy the experience.